JamieBort/Portfolio-Website/Revamp2023.md

 ## Status

+**Note - all the following has been completed in the `content_20230328` branch.**

+- Done.

+  > Create a `content` branch.

+  > Create a `content_20230328` branch.

+  > Comment out the email button and possibly disable the logic of the email contact form (until I fix the functionality of the contact me form).

 **Note - all the following has been completed in the `host_routed_react_gh-pages_with_graphql_api_call` branch.**

 - Done.
 Attempted to see if I could make API calls using the hosted React app while hosted by gh-pages.